giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 ASSUME ->
     1st argument is indeed the filename of a valid CSV file 2nd argument is the filename of a valid text file.

-#### Open CSV file
-- opens the CSV file and read its contents into memory.

-#### Open the DNA sequence
-- open the DNA sequence and read its contents into memory.\

-#### Compute Longest Run
-For each of the STRs (from the first line of the CSV file), program should compute longest run of consecutive repeats of STR in the DNA sequence to identify.
-Notice that we’ve defined a helper function for you, `longest_match`, which will do just that!

-#### Printing Results
-IF -> STR counts match exactly with any of the individuals in the CSV file, THEN -> your program should print out the name of the matching individual.
-ELSE IF -> STR counts do not match exactly with any of the individuals in the CSV file, THEN ->  your program should print `No match`.
-ASSUME -> assume that the STR counts will not match more than one individual.

-- [ ] Code: Implement the command line argument code
-- [ ] Learn about CSV
-- [ ] Learn about open and read files